w1ngo/Capstone/README.md

 	inconsistent lighting resulting in large or notable shadows will cause reliably inaccurate readings.

-For some reason during testing, it has been noted that .pngs take longer to process
-	than .jpgs.
-It is not certain whether this is due to the nature of the filetype or something inherent in the testing protocol at this moment, but it is something to be aware of.

 The edge detection functionality is built with several assumptions, and usage of it
 	should keep this in mind.
 Things such as large shadows, in its current state, can drastically affect the performance of it.
 With this in mind, it should